Orleans Dental Centre

 What Does “Impacted” Mean?

-An impacted tooth is one that cannot fully emerge into its proper position due to lack of space or obstruction by other teeth.
+An impacted tooth is one that cannot fully emerge due to lack of space or obstruction, often requiring professional dental care.
 Wisdom teeth are the most commonly impacted because they’re the last to arrive in an already crowded mouth.

 Signs You May Have an Impacted Wisdom Tooth